March 12, 2026 (1mo ago)

 This guide walks through the core concepts of multi-node orchestration, shows a DIY approach with SSH and Docker, covers Docker Swarm's middle ground, and demonstrates how purpose-built tools handle the hard parts for you.

 TL;DR: You don't need Kubernetes to run containers across multiple servers.
 A multi-node Docker cluster needs five things: container scheduling, health checks, networking, load balancing, and rolling updates.
-For 2-10 nodes, tools like Temps let you add workers with a single command (temps join) while handling scheduling and failover automatically.
-40% of Kubernetes users report it's too complex for their workloads (CNCF, 2024).
+For 2-10 nodes, tools like Temps let you add workers with a single command (

-The CNCF's 2024 survey found that 40% of Kubernetes adopters cite complexity as their top challenge (CNCF Annual Survey, 2024).
+According to the CNCF Annual Survey, 40% of Kubernetes adopters cite complexity as their top challenge.
 That complexity makes sense when you're orchestrating hundreds of pods across dozens of nodes.
 It doesn't make sense for a SaaS startup running three servers.

 There's a range of infrastructure where Kubernetes costs more in operational complexity than it saves in automation.
 Here's what that range looks like: